 You know those £280 Specialized S-Works shoes that are on your wish list?
 Bargain.
 The £250 Giro Empire SLXs that have been all the rage recently.
 An absolute steal.
-Well all things are relative when you're looking at the £1,000 Rocket7 shoes that Tom Boonen and Greg Van Avermaet have been sporting in recent weeks.
+Well all things are relative when you're looking at the £1,000 Rocket7 shoes that Greg Van Avermaet has been sporting.

 So what makes the Rocket7 shoes so expensive?
 The American company's shoes are fully custom, created from a plaster mould of your feet, which are designed to "fit like a slipper".

 Tom Boonen had briefly been using the Rocket7 Freelock shoes in 2016, which use two Boa dials, while Van Avermaet was wearer the standard Road shoes, which use three Velcro straps, but began using a custom version with Boa dials.

 Dries Devenyns (Quick-Step) is another wearer of the American shoes in the peloton, while the company also claims on its website that many riders use them and hide them with overshoes.

 The fully customised shoes will set you back almost £1200 ($1450).